⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How DELL Makes Money

-• Dell Technologies designs, develops, manufactures, markets, sells, and supports a comprehensive range of integrated solutions, products, and services globally.
+• Dell Technologies designs, develops, manufactures, markets, sells, and supports a broad range of comprehensive and integrated technology solutions globally.

 Revenue Breakdown